Wellington to Craven Arms Railway: Wenlock Railway

 The 1859 authorisation of the Wenlock and Severn Junction Railway encouraged more ambitious thoughts, and led to preparation of the Much Wenlock, Craven Arms and Coalbrookdale Railway.
 Coalbrookdale and its iron industries were only two miles from the line at Buildwas.
 At the same time the collieries and iron industries of South Wales beckoned.
 Coal of different qualities was required for mixing as the iron production processes became more sophisticated.
 A line to Craven Arms would connect with the Shrewsbury and Hereford Railway and through it, the Newport, Abergavenny and Hereford Railway, enabling the desired South Wales to Coalbrookdale connection.

 The project was successful in Parliament and obtained its authorising act of Parliament, the Wenlock Railway Act 1861 (24 & 25 Vict. c. clxxxix) on 22 July 1861 under the title, the 'Wenlock Railway'.
 It was to build a short extension line from the Severn Valley Railway at Buildwas up to Coalbrookdale, and a much longer line from Much Wenlock towards Craven Arms, making a junction with the Shrewsbury and Hereford Railway at Marsh Farm, three miles north of Craven Arms.
 Capital was £125,000.
+Brassey and Field were appointed contractors for the construction of both, having tendered £81,000 for the line between Much Wenlock and Craven Arms and £28,000 for the Coalbrookdale extension, excluding land, stations, sidings and signalling in each case.

 Wenlock Railway: Buildwas to Coalbrookdale

 The Coalbrookdale extension was planned collaboratively with the Much Wenlock and Severn Valley Junction Railway, and that company contributed £10,000 as a subscription, in view of its obvious interest in having the connecting railway made.
 The GWR too agreed to assist with the works, as the West Midland Railway, at this time (1861) not yet a friend of the GWR, had been planning a rival connection from Buildwas to Coalbrookdale.

-The Wenlock Railway Act 1861 (24 & 25 Vict. c. clxxxix) gave the company powers from a junction with the Wenlock and Severn Junction Railway at Buildwas across the River Severn to the lower works of the Coalbrookdale Company.
+The Wenlock Railway Act 1861 gave the company powers from a junction with the Wenlock and Severn Junction Railway at Buildwas across the River Severn to the lower works of the Coalbrookdale Company.

 The Wenlock Railway Companies Act 1864 (27 & 28 Vict. c. cccii) set out the arrangements for the GWR to operate the Coalbrookdale extension.
 The estimated cost of building the extension was to be £40,000, of which the Wellington and Severn Junction Railway would subscribe £10,000, the Wenlock Railway £10,000, and the GWR £20,000.
 The line opened on 1 November 1864.

 The major engineering work on the extension was the Albert Edward Bridge over the River Severn.